The-CF-Project/CarFigures/assets/CODE_OF_CONDUCT.md

-# CarFigures Project Code of Conduct
+# GenshinFigures Project Code of Conduct

 ## Our Pledge